 When you’re in the process of seeking treatment for an anxiety disorder, one of the most important steps is finding the center that offers the level of care that’s right for you.

-At Mount Carmel Behavioral Health, we provide anxiety treatment for adults at the inpatient level.
-When you or a loved one heals from an anxiety disorder at our hospital in Columbus, Ohio, you’ll receive intensive short-term services to help you achieve stabilization, with the goal of enabling you to return home or transition to a lower level of care.
+Mount Carmel Behavioral Health in Columbus, Ohio, provides treatment for adults who are struggling with symptoms of various mental health concerns, including anxiety, in our adult inpatient program.
+When you or a loved one heals from an anxiety disorder at our hospital, you’ll receive intensive short-term services to help you achieve stabilization, with the goal of enabling you to return home or transition to a lower level of care.
 Most adults who complete our inpatient programming for anxiety disorders stay with us for five to seven days.
 Of course, the amount of time that you or your loved one spends in our inpatient anxiety disorder program will be based upon your needs and progress.

 While you’re in our inpatient anxiety disorder program, you’ll benefit from round-the-clock monitoring, and you’ll take part in an array of therapeutic activities.
 As with your length of stay, the specifics of your personalized inpatient anxiety disorder treatment plan will be determined by what’s best for you.

 The good news about anxiety disorders is that they are treatable conditions.
 With the right type and level of care, you or your loved one can experience significant improvements.
 The unfortunate news is that many people who can benefit from comprehensive treatment for anxiety disorders fail to seek the care they need.

 If you or a loved one can benefit from professional care for an anxiety disorder, please consider the following: